Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Introduction

-Although these methods have been successfully applied to numerous datasets and detected low-amplitude planetary signals, they often require and rely on high cadence and carefully timed observations.
+Although methods such as the FF' method and the GP frameworks have been successfully applied to numerous datasets and detected low-amplitude planetary signals, they often require and rely on high cadence and carefully timed observations.
 It is often difficult to obtain such timely observations given the myriad scheduling constraints involved in running astronomical observatories.
 Ideally, we would employ a method that successfully addresses short-term stellar activity, but does not require high sampling or timing information that is necessary for GPs and Moving Averages.
 In this paper, we illustrate that machine learning (ML) algorithms have the potential to resolve both these challenges by identifying changes to the average shape of spectral lines.
 While this technique does require a substantial set of observations for training, densely sampled observations are not necessary.

 Neural networks, a form of machine learning, have solved many complex problems in many other fields ranging from natural language processing \citep{collobert2008unified} to medicine \citep{ramesh2004artificial}.
 Neural networks are also gaining ground in solving astrophysical problems \citep[e.g.][]{bloom12, dominguez}, including in the field of exoplanets.
 Specifically, neural networks have successfully identified exoplanet transits in simulated data \citep{2018MNRAS.474..478P, 2018AJ....155..147Z} as well as classified planet candidates and false positives detected by Kepler \citep{2018AJ....155...94S, 2018ApJ...869L...7A}, K2 \citep{2019AJ....157..169D}, TESS \citep{2019AJ....158...25Y,2020A&A...633A..53O}, NGTS \citep{2019MNRAS.488.5232C}, and WASP \citep{2019MNRAS.483.5534S}.